It is fairly common to spot a Herschel backpack hanging off the shoulders of a preppy teenager that’s riding his bike to school.

 The effective use of hashtags has helped to bring forward brand testimonials from satisfied customers who talk about their love for and satisfaction with the brand, accompanying their comments with beautiful shots of Herschel products.

 Word-of-mouth tip: Herschel’s successful approach towards social media — a focus on storytelling rather than on selling a product — is one that brands can strive to emulate.
-With a myriad of brands to choose from when purchasing a product, customers today are more interested in brand stories and the brand experience.
-Making these stories easily accessible to the brand-conscious consume goes a long way in spreading brand awareness via WOM.
+With a myriad of brands to choose from when purchasing a product, customers today are more interested in brand stories and brand experience.
+Making these stories easily accessible to the brand-conscious consumer goes a long way in spreading brand awareness via WOM.

-4. Unique and meaningful brand partnerships with relevant brands like Disney, HYPEBEAST and Coca-Cola
+4. Unique and meaningful brand partnerships with relevant brands like Disney, HYPEBEAST, and Coca-Cola

-Herschel is receptive to brand collaborations, but makes sure to partner only with brands that have a brand vision that they too believe in, and an aesthetic that complements the Herschel heritage story.
+Herschel is receptive to brand collaborations but makes sure to partner only with brands that have a brand vision that they too believe in, and an aesthetic that complements the Herschel heritage story.

 Scott reveals that Herschel has, “said ‘no’ a lot more than we’ve said ‘yes’ to a partnership.”

 Word-of-mouth tips: Brand partnerships and collaborations have become a mainstay of the retail industry.
-When two brands that people love collaborate to launch new product offerings, it keeps customers excited and eager for more – but the key point is to make sure the brands are in sync with each other.
+When two brands that people love to collaborate to launch new product offerings, it keeps customers excited and eager for more – but the key point is to make sure the brands are in sync with each other.

-Such a marketing strategy also allows one brand to leverage on the loyal customer base of another brand, expanding its customer outreach in an organic fashion.
+Such a marketing strategy also allows one brand to leverage the loyal customer base of another brand, expanding its customer outreach in an organic fashion.

 One successful way Herschel has adapted to local markets has been to launch brand collaborations with established local retailers.

 The Herschel Supply for Beauty & Youth and Herschel Supply for Liberty of London product launches are examples of such a marketing strategy.